dgrnbrg/vim-redl/README.markdown

 Oh, and if you don't have an nREPL connection, it falls back to using `java clojure.main`, using a class path based on your Leiningen or Maven config.
-It's a bit slow, but a two second delay its vastly preferable to being forced out of my flow for a single command, in my book.
+This is a bit slow.

 ### Not quite a REPL

-You know that one plugin that provides a REPL in a split window and works absolutely flawlessly, never breaking just because you did something innocuous like backspace through part of the prompt?
-No?
-Such a shame, you really would have liked it.

-I've taken a different approach in foreplay.vim.  `cq`  (Think "Clojure Quasi-REPL") is the prefix for a set of commands that bring up a *command-line window* — the same thing you get when you hit `q:` — but set up for Clojure code.
+There are 2 repls in redl.vim.
+One of them is the vim-foreplay repl:  `cq` (Think "Clojure Quasi-REPL") is the prefix for a set of commands that bring up a *command-line window* — the same thing you get when you hit `q:` — but set up for Clojure code.

 `cqq` prepopulates the command-line window with the expression under the cursor.  `cqc` gives you a blank line in insert mode.

+### A REPL

+To access the other repl, use `:Repl` or `:ReplHere`.
+The former opens a new split window containing a repl in the namespace `user`.
+The latter opens the repl in the namespace of the current file.

+If you don't reconfigure the plugs below, these are the default controls for the repl:

+- `ctrl-e` in insert mode evaluates the current line, regardless of cursor position.
+- `return` in insert mode at the end of the line evaluates the line, otherwise inserts a newline.
+- `ctrl-up` goes up in the history
+- `ctrl-down` goes down in the history

+To use the breakpoint feature, check out dgrnbrg/redl (short version: `redl.core/break` and `redl.core/continue`.

+The plugs for the repl:

+    <Plug>clj_repl_enter.
+    <Plug>clj_repl_eval.
+    <Plug>clj_repl_hat.
+    <Plug>clj_repl_Ins.
+    <Plug>clj_repl_uphist.
+    <Plug>clj_repl_downhist.

 ### Evaluating from the buffer